nicolaiort/rejekts2025-gslb/README.md

   - Failover based load balancing across multiple clusters with one primary cluster and multiple secondary clusters
 2. **clustermesh**: A demo of clustermesh based load balancing implemented with [cilium](https://cilium.io/)

+We also included the drawings we used in the talk to explain the concepts of global load balancing in the `images` directory.
+The `.excalidraw.svg` files are editable with [Excalidraw](https://excalidraw.com/).

 ## Try it for yourself

 Please note that this repo contains secrets encrypted with [git-crypt](https://github.com/AGWA/git-crypt), they are only used for the live-demo and are not needed to run the demo yourself.